 And last, but not least, if we are on our free time we are NOT checking out your weight or looking at what you’re eating!
 So, when you see me at the party or the gym I probably will be the one wearing the t-shirt with the joking headline that says “Food Police.”

-I am the manager behind the accounts of the Pennsylvania Academy of Nutrition & Dietetics.
+I am one of the managers behind the #EatrightPA blog of the Pennsylvania Academy of Nutrition & Dietetics.
 You can check our great message here: